The Sick Stockrider: Production

 The cast performed a show for the people of Healesville during production.

 It was the first of the company's film's released "though it was not the largest of their productions, they thought they had something which would appeal to all present.
 They were Australians, and hopeful of interesting the public in Australian pictures."

 Release

 Screenings were often accompanied by a lecturer who would recite the poem.

 The movie screened to thirty full houses in Victoria.
 It has been described as "solid and stagey with shaking canvas sets, an exaggerated alcoholic scene and a bull-goring sequence in which an actor tumble turns across an animal all too obviously at rest."

 Contemporary reports said it was a box office success.
+However years later Table Talk wrote that "the film, though well made and essentially picturesque, had not sufficient of a story to grip the attention of an ordinary pint lire theatre attendance."